openframeworks/ofSite/documentation/types/ofRectangle.markdown

 _inlined_description: _

-Get the minimum x- and y- coordinates of the ofRectangle.
+Get the minimum x and y coordinates of the ofRectangle as glm::vec3.

-Returns: The minimum x- and y- coordinates of the rectangle.
+Returns: The minimum x and y coordinates of the rectangle.

 _description: _

 Equivalent to ofRectangle::getTopLeft().